DEFRA/ffc-demo-claim-service/README.md

 Once the port is forwarded, the service can be accessed and tested in the same way as described in the "Test the service" section above.

-# Dynamic provisioning of Azure Service Bus queues
+# Dynamic provisioning of Azure Service Bus queues (TO BE UPDATED)
 The `provision.azure.yaml` manifest file is used to declare Azure Service Bus queues that will be provisioned for both a deployed Pull Request and for integration tests running in CI.

 As this service requires three queues, the structure of the file should be: